Spagecko/CockTailDBReatNative/README.md

 #  issues:
  - Rearranging backend setup to accomadate new the new Expo setup.
- -  UI/UX is not opitimize for the search page.
+ -  UI/UX is not opitimize on the search page.
 Components need to  be rearranged and resize before deployment
  - Exploring if I should deploy a react native web on Github pages despite the bugs that are in the website build

 # Snapshots: